Morisset/pySSN/README.md

 # pySSN

+THIS CODE HAS NOT BEEN PUBLISHED YET, DO NOT USE IT WITHOUT CONTACTING THE AUTHORS BEFORE AT CHRIS.MORISSET@GMAIL.COM!!!

 A pythonic Spectral Synthesis for Nebulae, developped by:

 * Ch.
 Morisset (Instituto de Astronomia, Universidad Nacional Autonoma de Mexico)